flyteorg/flyte/docs/deployment/agents/airflow.rst

     and ``<YOUR_NAMESPACE>`` with the name of your namespace (e.g., ``flyte``).

-For Airflow plugin on the Flyte cluster, please refer to `Airflow Plugin Example <TODO: Add airflow plugin example>`_
+For Airflow plugin on the Flyte cluster, see `Airflow Plugin Example <TODO: Add airflow plugin example>`_